jitenderyadavofc/learn-terraform-aft-account-request/README.md

-# Terraform - Use Control Tower Account Factory for Terraform
+# Lennar Control Tower Account Factory for Terraform - Account Request Module

 This repository contains boilerplate configuration for defining account requests to use with the Account Factory for Terraform module.
 The AFT pipeline